BabylonJS/OldDocumentationSite/content/how_to/Importer/How_to_Create_Your_Own_File_Importer.md

 ID_PAGE: 22491
 PG_TITLE: How to Create Your Own File Importer
 ---

+# How to Create Your Own File Importer
 By default, babylon.js comes with an importer for .babylon files.

 You can also create your own importer by providing a specific object to the ```BABYLON.SceneLoader.RegisterPlugin``` function.